Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 <br>

 <a name="closing"></a>
-Hope this post has been useful and thanks for reading!!
+Hope this post has been useful and thanks for reading!
 I want to also say thanks to [Blair Young][Blair_twitter] for his feedback on this post.
 If you think there's something wrong, inaccurate or want to make any suggestion, please let me know in the comment section below or in [this reddit thread][reddit].

 Oh, and I have just created my new [twitter account][twitter].
 I'll be sharing my new blog posts there.